ConnectedLib/connectedlib10/modules/mentoring/section-2-0.md

 subsection: two-zero
 ---

-In this section we will discuss what community mapping is and why it is important to your library.
+This section provides an overview of the benefits of mentoring for youth, and how it can work.

 ## Learning Outcomes For This Section